Barak Valley Engineering College

 Barak Valley Engineering College (BVEC) is a state government engineering college located in Karimganj, Assam.
 It was established on 14 August 2017 by Assam Government at Karimganj district, Assam.
 It is affiliated to Assam Science and Technology University.
 On 2 March 2011, Chief Minister Tarun Gogoi laid the foundation stone of the Barak Valley Engineering College in Karimganj district, which was proposed by the Assam Government officially.

-The college started to offer B.E. degree in Computer Science and Engineering and Electronics and Telecommunication Engineering from academic year 2017–18.
-The college is accredited by the All India Council for Technical Education (AICTE).
-The institution is affiliated to Assam Science and Technology University.
+The college started to offer B.Tech degree in Computer Science and Engineering and Electronics and Telecommunication Engineering from the academic year 2017–18.

 It is the fifth state government engineering college of Assam and first in Barak Valley.

 History

 In 2009, the Government of Assam took the first move to set up the college.
 In 2017, the government started its full-fledged operation of the college under the influence of Directorate of Technical Education(DTE), Assam.
 The college is fully funded by the Government.